zeekay/soundcloud-cli/README.md

 # sc
 `sc` is a command-line interface for Soundcloud.
-It allows you to compress and upload audio to Soundcloud, and will eventually support many other useful features.
+It allows you to compress and upload audio to Soundcloud, among other things.

 ## Install
 Preferred method of install is `pip`: